 The Nordic Council appoints five Nordic parliamentarians to the Committee.
 The Chairman of the Committee is appointed by the Nordic Council of Ministers.
 The Control Committee appoints two professional external auditors for the purpose of assisting the Committee in carrying out its work and responsibilities.
 One of the appointed professional auditors is from NEFCO’s host country (Finland) and one from another owner country.

 The Managing Director is appointed by the Board of Directors for a term of up to six years at a time.
-The Managing Director is responsible for the conduct of the current operations of NEFCO and must follow the guidelines and instructions given by the Board of Directors.
+The Managing Director is responsible for the conduct of NEFCO’s current operations and must follow the guidelines and instructions given by the Board of Directors.
 The Managing Director is assisted in his or her work by the Management Committee and different Investment Committees.

 The Management Committee is an advisory body to the Managing Director.
 The Vice Presidents and the Managing Director form the Management Committee.